-We, the Tuskegee University Family (faculty, staff, administrators, and students) - look forward to welcoming prospective students and their families to our annual Fall Open House on Saturday, September 29, 2018 !!
+We, the Tuskegee University Family (faculty, staff, administrators, and students) - look forward to welcoming prospective students and their families to our annual Spring Open House on Saturday, March 23, 2019 !!

 Registration begins at 6:30 a.m. at the Gen. Daniel "Chappie" James Airplane on campus.
 Student ambassadors and academic deans will give prospective students and their parents an entertaining overview of the different and exciting aspects of student life at the University.
 Prospective students will then have the opportunity to inquire about Tuskegee's elite academic programs and meet some of the Deans, department heads, faculty and staff responsible for producing some of the leading scholars, executives, athletes, engineers, architects, and scientists in the nation.
 Key campus administrators will also be on hand to answer questions regarding housing, scholarships, job placement, cooperative education opportunities, and other campus information.

-Register early for Fall Open House 2018.
+Register early for Spring Open House 2019.
 Students and Groups can register from this page, or by contacting the Office of Admissions at 1-800-622-6531.

 About Tuskegee University